redox-os/book/src/trying-out-redox.md

 ### Freedoom

 Freedoom is a first-person shooter in the form of content for a Doom engine.
 For Redox, we have included the PrBoom engine to run Freedoom.
-You can find the Freedoom website [here](https://freedoom.github.io/).
-PrBoom can be found [here](https://prboom.sourceforge.net/).
+You can read more about Freedoom on the [Freedoom website](https://freedoom.github.io/).
+PrBoom can be found on the [PrBoom website](https://prboom.sourceforge.net/).
 Click on the **Redox** logo on the bottom left, and choose `Games`, then choose `Freedoom`.
 Or open a Terminal window and try `/games/freedoom1` or `/games/freedoom2`.

 Hit `Esc` and use the arrow keys to select Options->Setup->Key Bindings for keyboard help.